vincentsouveton/vincentsouveton.github.io/_posts/2025-05-02-PICVlasovPoisson.md

 ### Vlasov Equation (Cosmological Context)

-In cosmology, rather than tracking each particle individually as in $N$-body simulations,we describe the system through a **distribution function** $f(x, v, t)$, representing the density of particles in phase space:
+In cosmology,we describe the system through a **distribution function** $f(x, v, t)$, representing the density of particles in phase space, in the limit of a large number of particles:

 <p>
 $$